 Testimonial from a former roommate:

 "Living with you was like living with a quiet little opinionated deer person who floated around like a ghost and said smart/nutso things and ate seaweed. "

-I love Colorado.
+I divide my time between Boulder, Colorado and Wichita, Kansas.
 I love mountains.
 I love hiking.
 I read and write.
-I raise my children to the best of my ability.
+I raise my daughter to the best of my ability.
 I have lupus and have defeated early-stage cancer twice, so I pretty much fully support the use of medical marijuana.